nph278/pixelize/README.md

 ## Key presses

 You can check if a key is pressed with `game.key("key name")`.
 Key name could be up, down, left, or right for arrow keys, or a letter, number or `space`.

+## Text

+You can print text to the screen with `game.text("text", x, y, "color")`.
+The default color is white.